Ice1187/ladyflavor-nowpo-wiki/README.md

 - [x] timecode of certain discussion
 - [x] Full text search
 - [ ] Word Cloud
+- [x] Find significant sentence of a episode
+    Rank sentences based on the sum of TF-IDF scores of the words they contain.
+Then select the top-ranked sentences to form the summary.

 ### Cross episode
 - [ ] reocurring topics (國小作文100題、排泄)